6 Ways to Tell If Someone Is a True Prophet

 A few lines later, Isaiah, the true prophet who speaks on God’s behalf, tells the people not to listen to the comfort that false prophets promote.
 Rather, they must repent, for “in repentance and rest is your salvation, in quietness and trust is your strength” (Isaiah 30:15, NIV).

-But there is a consequence to true prophets delivering messages that make the masses uncomfortable.
+But there are often unfortunate results when true prophets deliver messages that make the masses uncomfortable.

 A prophet’s message must glorify God above all else, and in doing so, their messages call people out for their sinfulness.